breakdance/breakdance/test/expected/bootstrap-css.md

 ## Example: Column wrapping

 If more than 12 columns are placed within a single row, each group of extra columns will, as one unit, wrap onto a new line.
-.col-xs-9.col-xs-4<br>
+.col-xs-9 .col-xs-4<br>
-Since 9 + 4 = 13 > 12, this 4-column-wide div gets wrapped onto a new line as one contiguous unit..col-xs-6<br>
+Since 9 + 4 = 13 > 12, this 4-column-wide div gets wrapped onto a new line as one contiguous unit. .col-xs-6<br>
 Subsequent columns continue along the new line.

 ```html